 The Single Market Strategy adopted on 28 October 2015 emphasised that the growing number of illegal and non-compliant products in the single market distorts competition among businesses and puts consumers at risk.

-Another objective is to facilitate the implementation of the market surveillance framework.
-In particular, the Commission supports the development of a common understanding of market surveillance issues and cooperation among national authorities.
-It does this through actions such as:
+The Commission supports the development of a common understanding of market surveillance issues and cooperation among national authorities through actions such as

 - regular contacts and policy discussions with national representatives in the EU Product Compliance Network

 - the exchange of information on market surveillance programmes